Moramor/FillADP/README.md

 First, open config.yml with a text editor and fill the configuration variables according to your needs.
 If this is your first use of ADPROUT, also fill adprout/last_filled with the date of the last enterinated entry in your ADP calendar.

-Then run
+Then open a bash into the repo root folder and enter

+    python -m pip install .     # This installs the adprout command then

-    py filler.py            # enterination OFF
+    adprout         # This starts filling your adp with enterination OFF

-or
+After running adprout once and checking everything was correctly filled, you can now run

-    py filler.py -Z         # enterination ON
+    adprout -Z      # This starts filling your adp with enterination ON

 This tool is basically a clickbot on a webbrowser.
 Avoid having your mouse over the browser when the bot is running as unvolontarily hovering over a menu could prevent other actions.
 Timeout errors can happen if your connexion or computer is too slow.
 Try running the tool again as those errors are not happening consistently.

-Once the browser is launched after running filler.py you can reduce/unfocus the browser window.
+Once the browser is launched after running the command you can reduce/unfocus the browser window.

 # CONFIGURATION